 Never stop asking!

-Prof Dr Ruud Vergoossen RA is Full Professor of Financial Accounting and Director of the Center for Corporate Reporting, Finance & Tax.
+Prof Dr Ruud Vergoossen RA is Professor of Financial Accounting and Director of Nyenrode's Faculty Research Center for Corporate Reporting, Finance & Tax.

 Previously he was equity partner at BDO Netherlands, chairman of the Professional Practice Department of Ernst & Young Accountants in the Netherlands and member of the managing board of the Royal Dutch Institute of Registeraccountants (NIVRA).